Article

 Transition finance is an existential imperative and an economic and business growth opportunity.
 Public and private sector actors must step up on meaningful collaboration, both within and across those sectors, to surmount the challenges that stymie the growth of credible transition finance.

-We are proud to have supported the U.K. Transition Finance Market Review as the Secretariat’s legal advisor, a role that utilizes our wealth of market experience gained advising clients through an era of unprecedented global regulatory change.
+We are proud to have provided market-leading expertise and legal support to the secretariat of the U.K. Transition Finance Market Review, a role that utilizes our wealth of market experience gained advising clients through an era of unprecedented global regulatory change.
 We were also proud to sponsor the City & Financial Global conference on October 10, 2024 on ‘Making the U.K. a global hub for transition finance’.

 For more market-leading insights into transition finance, please get in touch with your usual A&O Shearman contact or the key contacts below.